johnnyreilly/azdo-npm-auth/README.md

 npx -y --registry https://registry.npmjs.org azdo-npm-auth --registry https://pkgs.dev.azure.com/johnnyreilly/_packaging/organization-feed-name/npm/registry/
 ```

+There's two `--registry` values in the above command.
+The first is the public npm registry which is where we want to access `azdo-npm-auth`.
+The second is the registry to use to create the user `.npmrc` file.
+You will need to change this second value to match your private npm registry feed URL.
+(This can be found in `Azure DevOps` > `Artifacts` > `Connect to feed` > `npm` or in a local `.npmrc` file).

 ### `make` mode

 The `make` mode allows you to supply the the `organization`, `feed` and (optionally) `project` values to create a user `.npmrc` file.
 In this mode of operation `azdo-npm-auth` will not attempt to parse the **project** `.npmrc` file, and will use the supplied values to build a **user** `.npmrc` file.